stephanpelikan/camunda-externaltask-handler/README.md

 ### Testing

-There is a integration test `spring-externaltask-handler/src/test/java:org.camunda.bpm.externaltask.spring.SpringExternalTaskHandlerIT`.
-It tests the Spring integration and the entire functionality of the ExternalTaskHandler.
+There is a [integration test](./spring-externaltask-handler/src/test/java/org/camunda/bpm/externaltask/spring/SpringExternalTaskHandlerIT.java) which tests the Spring integration and the entire functionality of the ExternalTaskHandler.

 ## EJB